Foster Programs Training Playbook

 By offering a foster program, you can reduce the number of animals in the shelter and increase successful outcomes for more animals in your community.
 Some of the benefits of foster programs include:

-- Routine daily care
+- What constitutes routine daily care

 - Medical and emergency protocols